 The bag is available in two colors, Floral indigo sand, and blue denim.
 We think that the floral indigo sand is a clear winner, although the blue denim doesn’t look too bad either.
 In combination with the rose gold handle, logo, and zippers, the bag looks pretty sleek.

 The Belle voyage is made from polyester, which is a fabric that’s used in cheaper bags.
-It’s the main reason why we haven’t rated this bag higher than 4.2.
 Aside from that, the bag is equipped with four spinner wheels, a retractable handle, and top, side, and bottom handles, which is nice.

 Now when it comes to packing features, the Belle Voyage is pretty decent.
 First of all, the main compartment expands by 1.5 inches if you ever run low on space.
 Second, the main compartment is fitted with dedicated shoe pockets, a zippered compartment, and x-shaped compression straps.
-Lastly, you’ll find another front pocket where you can store your documents, passports, e.t.c.
-Not too bad, especially when compared with the packing options for other American Tourister bags.
+And finally, you’ll find another front pocket where you can store your documents, passports, e.t.c.

 |22 x 15 x 9.5 inches|